 Description: This function is a two-quadrant divider.
 It takes two inputs; num (numerator) and den (denominator).
 Divide offsets its inputs, multiplies them by their respective gains, divides the results, multiplies the quotient by the output gain, and offsets the result.
 The denominator is limited to a value above zero via a user specified lower limit.
 This limit is approached through a quadratic smoothing function, the domain of which may be specified as a fraction of the lower limit value (default), or as an absolute value.
 This model will operate in DC, AC and Transient analysis modes.
-However, in ac analysis it is important to remember that results are invalid unless only ONE INPUT of the divider is connected to a node which bears an AC signal (this is exemplified by the use of the divider to perform a potentiometer function: one input is DC, the other carries the AC signal).
+However, in ac analysis it is important to remember that results are invalid unless only one input of the divider is connected to a node that is connected to an ac signal (this is exemplified by the use of the divider to perform a potentiometer function: one input is dc, the other carries the ac signal).